Emotional dysregulation means that an emotional response does not fall within the conventionally accepted range of emotive responses.

 Types of Emotional Regulation

-Mutual regulation means your child needs YOU to help them regulate their emotions.
+Mutual regulation (or co-regulation) means your child needs YOU to help them regulate their emotions.
 When they’re upset you need to soothe them, help them calm down.
 They can not use healthy coping strategies on their own.

 Most kids with autism are dependant upon mutual regulation some, if not all, the time.
 Does your child come to you when they need help regulating?
 Or, do you need to recognize behavioral cues and be proactive?

 Self-regulation means your child can calm down and cope with their emotions all on their own.
 They can walk away from a frustrating situation.
 They can take deep breaths to calm down and return to an activity.

 Your child may even recover from a meltdown on their own.

 There’s a developmental trajectory of milestones your child will meet as their self-regulation skills develop.